City BuddyCityBuddy

 About

-Quick facts: A pine-studded limestone peak juts above the surrounding neighborhoods, the view sweeping from glittering harbor to ancient ruins and turning sunrise into a private show.
-Visitors can reach the summit via a short funicular or a bracing climb of winding steps, then linger at a tiny white chapel and open-air café as gulls wheel overhead.
+Quick facts: A pine-studded limestone peak rises above the surrounding neighborhoods, offering sweeping views from a sparkling harbor to ancient ruins and turning sunrise into a private spectacle.
+Visitors reach the summit via a short funicular or a brisk climb of winding steps.
+At the top, a tiny white chapel and an open-air café invite lingering as gulls circle overhead.

-Highlights: At 277 meters a tiny whitewashed chapel of Agios Georgios crowns the summit, its bell clanging into pine-scented air as golden-hour light turns the city's roofs to burnished copper.
-Local couples regularly climb the narrow winding path for wedding photos, and the open-air theatre cut into the hillside fills on summer nights so the music seems to pour down the slopes.
+Highlights: At 277 meters, a small whitewashed chapel of Agios Georgios crowns the summit.
+Its bell rings into pine-scented air as golden-hour light transforms the city's rooftops to burnished copper.
+Local couples regularly climb the narrow, winding path for wedding photos.
+The open-air theatre carved into the hillside fills on summer nights, broadcasting music that seems to flow down the slopes.

 Insider tips